What is the purpose/goal of the International Gateway Program?

 How and when will I register for courses?

-Once your enrollment verification form is completed and your deposit is received, the International Gateway Program staff member who will serve as your academic advisor and will complete your registration on your behalf.
+Once your enrollment verification form is completed and your deposit is received, the International Gateway Program staff member who will serve as your academic advisor will contact you to complete your course registration.

 Am I guaranteed AU housing as an IGP student?